Peter Medawar: Early life and education

 In 1928, Medawar went to Marlborough College in Marlborough, Wiltshire.
-He hated the college because "they were critical and querulous at the same time, wondering what kind of person a Lebanese was—something foreign you can be sure".
-And also because of its preference on sports, in which he was weak.
+He hated the college because "they were critical and querulous at the same time, wondering what kind of person a Lebanese was—something foreign you can be sure", and also because of its preference for sports, in which he was weak.
 An experience of bullying and racism made him feel the rest of his life "resentful and disgusted at the manners and mores of [Marlborough's] essentially tribal institution," and likened it to the training schools for the Nazi SS as all "founded upon the twin pillars of sex and sadism."
 His proudest moments at the college were with his teacher Ashley Gordon Lowndes, to whom he credited the beginning of his career in biology.
-He recognised Lowndes as barely literate but "a very, very good biology teacher".
+He said Lowndes was "barely literate" but "a very, very good biology teacher".
 Lowndes had taught eminent biologists including John Z. Young and Richard Julius Pumphrey.
 Yet Medawar was inherently weak in dissection and was constantly irked by their dictum: "Bloody foolish is the boy whose drawing of his dissection differs in any way whatsoever from the diagram in the textbook."

 In 1932, he went on to Magdalen College, Oxford, graduating with a first-class honours degree in zoology in 1935.
 Medawar was appointed Christopher Welch scholar and senior demy of Magdalen in 1935.
 He also worked at the Sir William Dunn School of Pathology supervised by Howard Florey (later Nobel laureate, and who inspired him to take up immunology) and completed his doctoral thesis in 1941.
 In 1938, he became Fellow of Magdalen through an examination, the position he held until 1944.
 It was there that he started working with J. Z. Young on the regeneration of nerves.
-His invention of a nerve glue proved useful in surgical operations of severed nerves during the World War II.
+His invention of a nerve glue proved useful in surgical operations of severed nerves during World War II.

-The University of Oxford approved his Doctor of Philosophy thesis titled "Growth promoting and growth inhibiting factors in normal and abnormal development" in 1941, but because of the prohibitive cost of supplication (the process by which the degree is officially conferred), he spent the money on his urgent appendectomy instead.
+The University of Oxford approved his Doctor of Philosophy thesis titled "Growth promoting and growth inhibiting factors in normal and abnormal development" in 1941, but because of the prohibitive cost of supplication (the process by which the degree is officially conferred), he spent the money on his urgent appendicectomy instead.
 The University of Oxford later awarded him a Doctor of Science degree in 1947.